 Need help or support?

 An independent parent carer led organisation run by volunteers who represent the views, experiences and ideas of families that live in or access services in Nottinghamshire and have a child or young person with an additional need and/or a disability.

 Any questions, please contact Notts Parent Carer Forum

 Ask Us Nottinghamshire is the information, advice and support service for young people and parents of children with special educational needs and disabilities.
 You can call the helpline or go to the website for help on a wide range of issues.

 Ask Us can offer help to parents of a child with SEND, or if you are a young person, up to the age of 25, looking for answers.

 For questions or more information, use the Ask Us Nottinghamshire's contact form

 ASK Us helpline: 0800 121 7772 (leave the details requested and Ask Us will get back to you within two working days).

-Our local offer site, Notts Help Yourself is a one-stop shop of information for families, with a directory of services to support children and young people with additional needs and their families.
+Our local offer website is a one-stop shop of information for families, with a directory of services to support children and young people with additional needs and their families.

 To find out more, visit the Notts Help Yourself website